laothomas01/CS35AdvJavaProgrammingNotes/Obsidian-Adv Java Programming Notes/Programming Labs/Advanced Java Programming Lab 4/Advanced Java Programming Lab 4.md

 	- **Thread** - a task
 		### 2 types of threads
 		- **Non-Pre-emptive**
-			- once CPU gives attention to the process, it must complete the allocated block of time
+			- once CPU gives attention to the process, **it must** complete the allocated block of time
 			- e.g Application threads
 		- **Pre-emptive**
-			- if CPU has given attention to the process, it doesnt have to complete the allocated block of time if the next process of higher priority comes into the picture.
+			- if CPU has given attention to the process, **it doesnt** have to complete the allocated block of time if the next process of higher priority comes into the picture.
-			- OS threads are pre-emptive****
+			- OS threads are pre-emptive
 	- **Multi-Threading**: able to do multiple tasks at the same time
 	- **Multi-Processing**: running multiple processes at the same time.
 		- e.g playing video game while running microsoft word at time same
 	- ### Inside of a process:
-		- a program loaded form storage
+		- a program loaded from storage
 		- program -> process
 		- instructions are loaded into RAM
-		- structure of RAM(CS,DS,Stack, Heap)
+		- structure of RAM(CS,DS,Stack, Heap,PC)
 		- CS(Code Segment):
 			- part of memory where all instructions are saves
 		- **DS(Data Segment)**
 			- part of memory where all variables are saved
 		- **Stack**
 			- used for 3 things
 				- 1) solving expressions

 				- 2) passing values into function

 				- 3) passing values into local variables

 		- ### Heap:

 			- rest of memory for dynamic memory allocation

 		- ### **Program Counter**(PC):
 			- keeps track of instruction being loaded

 - ### **Context Switching**:
 	- move from one process to next and for a unit of time.